'New York Times' Reports Asia Argento Paid Off An Accuser Of Her Own

 The deal was reached by April, according to the Times: It did not include a nondisclosure agreement, meaning Bennett was free to discuss his allegations if he wished, but did stop Bennett from suing Argento or posting his photo of the two of them in bed.

-Neither Argento nor Bennett have discussed the case with the Times, NPR has reached out to lawyers for both sides, as well as to Argento's agent, without any response.
+Neither Argento nor Bennett have discussed the case with the Times.
+NPR has reached out to lawyers for both sides, as well as to Argento's agent.
+Argento's lawyer and agent have not responded; a lawyer for Bennett said he "does not wish to comment" at this time.

 Rose McGowan, an actress and another Weinstein accuser who wrote an open letter on Argento's behalf in June after the death of Argento's partner Anthony Bourdain, tweeted on Monday: "I got to know Asia Argento ten months ago.
 Our commonality is the shared pain of being assaulted by Harvey Weinstein.
 My heart is broken.
 I will continue my work on behalf of victims everywhere."